mesibo/messenger-javascript/README.md

 You can obtain the `AUTH TOKEN` and `APP ID` for a user from [Mesibo Console](https://mesibo.com/console/).

-Refer to the [Get-Started Guide](https://mesibo.com/documentation/tutorials/get-started) to learn about basics of mesibo.
+Refer to the [Get-Started Guide](https://mesibo.com/documentation/tutorials/get-started) to learn about the basics of mesibo.

 To open messenger demo launch `messenger.html`